bettiolo/js-development-slides/oo-js.md

 Makes JS development more sane, for example, accidental definition of global variables throws `ReferenceError`.

-- Changes converting mistakes into errors (as syntax errors or at runtime)
-- Changes simplifying how the particular variable for a given use of a name is computed,
-- Changes simplifying eval and arguments
-- Changes making it easier to write "secure" JavaScript
-- Changes anticipating future ECMAScript evolution
+- Catches some common coding bloopers, throwing exceptions.
+- Prevents, or throws errors, when relatively "unsafe" actions are taken (such as gaining access to the global object).
+- Disables features that are confusing or poorly thought out.

 ### Douglas Crockford's one var per function rule

 Highly controversial and debated rule supported by `jshint` and `jslint`.
-Enforces developers to code in the same way that the code will be executed by making this behavior explicit.
+Makes this behaviour explicit and enforces developers to think in the same way that the code will be executed.

 ```js
 var i,